hiteshjoshi1/commands/aws_learn/networking/elastci_loadbalancer.md

 ### Cross Zone load Balancing
 Across zone load balancing can be done using Load balancers in different Availability zones.

+With Application Load Balancers, cross-zone load balancing is always enabled.

+With Network Load Balancers and Gateway Load Balancers, cross-zone load balancing is disabled by default.
+After you create the load balancer, you can enable or disable cross-zone load balancing at any time.

+With Classic Load Balancer, the default for cross-zone load balancing depends on how you create the load balancer.
+With the API or CLI, cross-zone load balancing is disabled by default.
+With the AWS Management Console, the option to enable cross-zone load balancing is selected by default.

 ### Path Patterns

 Path based Routing - routing is done based on the URL path.